MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

     ![A screen shot](../../media/sample-mesh-101/309-teleport-graph.png)

 1. Click the **Edit Graph** button.
-Just as in the previous chapter, our graph already has some nodes set up for you.
+Just as in the previous chapter, our already have some variables and nodes set up for you.

     ![A screen shot](../../media/sample-mesh-101/310-teleport-first-nodes.png)

+In the **Teleport Button Behavior** group, the logic is similar to what you saw in Chapter 3.1: "If the button is selected, do something."
+We don't need to anything further to this group.
+We're going to make our changes to the second group, **Teleport to OpenPlatform**.